paperbenni/hackstreetboys/README.md

 2. **Handling Large Output**: Prevents truncation issues with large PDF outputs
 3. **Better User Experience**: Provides real-time feedback during processing

-For technical details on how streaming is implemented, see [STREAMING.md](STREAMING.md).

 ## Docker Deployment

 The application can also be run using Docker, which simplifies setup by packaging all dependencies including Node.js and the required Python tools: